firefly-cpp/FireflyAlgorithm/README.md

 Jozef Stefan Institute, Ljubljana, Slovenia, 2012

 I. Fister, I. Fister Jr.,  X.-S. Yang, J. Brest.
 [A comprehensive review of firefly algorithms](http://www.iztok-jr-fister.eu/static/publications/23.pdf).
 Swarm and Evolutionary Computation 13 (2013): 34-46.

+## Disclaimer

+This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+Use it at your own risk!